Frequently Asked Questions

 We offer several river lunches depending on the trip you choose – a fresh, hearty picnic style buffet with homemade desserts or a delicious chicken, fish or vegetarian option barbecue served back at our base or possibly a hot dog/hamburger cookout with salads and desserts.
 We take great pride in the fact that the food at Crab Apple is one of the highlights of our trips.
 Each meal is prepared fresh daily and includes homemade salads, desserts and seasonal options like soups and cider.
 Please make us aware of any dietary needs for someone in your party and we will gladly accommodate.

-We hope and expect that you have had a great time with your Crab Apple River Guide.
-As in any service industry, if you feel that the Guide’s service and expertise has exceeded expectations, then a gratuity can be accepted.
-Gratuities are kept by the individual, not pooled, and are always much appreciated.
+We hope and expect that you have a great time with your Crab Apple River Guide.
+As in any service industry, if you feel that your Guide’s service and expertise has exceeded expectations, then a gratuity is a much appreciated gesture.
+Gratuities are kept by the individual, not pooled.
+Gratuity amounts range based on the difficulty of the trip, generally $5-10pp up to $10-20+pp.

 Squirt guns are provided for the Deerfield River Funyak trip.
 We do not allow squirt guns on guided raft trips.